Skip to main content Scroll Top

 Quick summary:

-As directed by the March 1, 2025 “Immediate Expansion of American Timber Production” Executive Order–the Secretary of Agriculture issued a memorandum outlining a comprehensive strategy for the USFS to utilize emergency declarations to significantly increase logging activities across national forests.
-This initiative aims to fulfill President Trump’s Executive Order target to boost domestic timber production on public lands by 25%.
+As directed by the March 1, 2025, “Immediate Expansion of American Timber Production” Executive Order, the Secretary of Agriculture issued a memorandum outlining a comprehensive strategy for the USFS to utilize emergency authorizations to significantly increase logging activities across national forests.
+This initiative aims to fulfill President Trump’s Executive Order target to boost domestic timber production on public lands.

-Per the memorandum, approximately 112.6 million acres (59% of national forest lands) are designated under “emergency situation,” and thus as priority areas for immediate logging.
-These logging designations blatantly ignore the boundaries of ecologically sensitive areas and/or areas protected by environmental regulations.
-In the Chattooga River watershed alone, the areas designated for logging cover 78% of national forest lands in the watershed and 70% of the Wild & Scenic corridor.
+Per the memorandum, approximately 112.6 million acres (59% of national forest lands) are designated as an “emergency situation,” which gives USFS sweeping authorizations to enact and expedite logging projects in these areas, sidestepping standard requirements for environmental review.
+These logging designations blatantly ignore the boundaries of ecologically sensitive and/or protected areas.
+In the Chattooga River watershed alone, the “emergency” designations include 78% of national forest lands in the watershed and 70% of the Wild & Scenic corridor.

-To expedite these sweeping and careless logging designations, the declaration exempts these designated forests from standard environmental review processes, such as those under the National Environmental Policy Act (NEPA), and significantly weakens other important ecosystem safeguards like those in the Endangered Species Act (ESA).
-Exemptions such as these allow for expedited logging operations without sufficient public comment periods or alternative action considerations.
+The “emergency” declaration exempts these designated forests from standard environmental review processes, such as certain requirements under the National Environmental Policy Act (NEPA); and it significantly weakens other important ecosystem safeguards like those in the Endangered Species Act (ESA).
+These “emergency” authorities allow for expedited logging operations without sufficient public comment periods or alternative action considerations.

-Since the publication of this Secretarial memo, the USFS has been issued “implementation guidelines” that direct the agency to “employ existing, and develop new, innovative, options for expediting” environmental review processes to streamline logging operations and to “prioritize use of CEs to meet NEPA compliance” (read more)
+Since the publication of this Secretarial memo, the USFS has been issued “implementation guidelines” that direct the agency to “employ existing, and develop new, innovative, options for expediting” environmental review processes to streamline logging operations and to “prioritize use of CEs [Categorical Exclusions] to meet NEPA compliance.”

 Status: